mintty/mintty/wiki/Tips.md

 invoking **[ssh](http://www.openssh.com)**.
 The command simply needs to be appended to the target field of the shortcut’s properties:

-> Target: `C:\Cygwin\bin\mintty.exe /bin/ssh server`
+> Target: `C:\Cygwin64\bin\mintty.exe /bin/ssh server`

 The **[cygutils](http://www.cygwin.com/cygwin-ug-net/using-effectively.html#using-cygutils)** package
 provides the **mkshortcut** utility for creating shortcuts from the command line.
 See its manual page for details.

-A Windows shortcut can be associated with a **Shortcut key** so an instance of mintty can be started using a hotkey.
-By default, an already running instance would be focussed again with the associated hotkey.
+### Hotkey / Windows Shortcut key ###

+In a Windows shortcut (desktop or Start menu), a "Shortcut key" with modifiers can be defined as a system hotkey to start an application or bring it to the front.

 To have a new instance started with every usage of the hotkey, use the command-line option ```-D``` for mintty in the shortcut target.

+### Hotkey / "quake mode" ###

+Mintty detects if activated via hotkey and will use the same hotkey to minimize itself in turn.
+The preferred appearance of the hotkey-activated terminal window can further be customized with options in the shortcut, e.g.

+> `C:\Cygwin64\bin\mintty.exe --pos top --size maxwidth -`

 ### Taskbar icons ###